 Employees who are on-call, have left the university premises, and are subsequently required to return to work during the designated on call period will receive call back pay.

 The compensation for call-back will be with a minimum of three hours compensation at their applicable overtime rate or the actual hours worked at their applicable overtime rate, whichever is greater.

 Emergencies resulting from, but not limited to, severe weather, environmental conditions, utility disruptions, road conditions, acts of God, acts of terrorism, may lead to a decision to either cancel classes, in which case all of the other normal activities of the university continue, or to close the university with the exception of essential services. university policy 7.6 outlines the procedures in more detail.

 In instances where the university is closed under this policy, employees will not suffer a loss of compensation from the loss of time incurred.
+The manager/designate responsible for each department will determine what essential services are required to be maintained, and the staffing levels required during a university closure.
 Those who are required to work in order to maintain essential services during any period of closure shall be paid at the rate of double time.

 Notice of closure will be posted on the website and included in the welcome message at the campus’ phone number.